TreantProtectorGo/stock-backtest/README.md

-# 股票回測系統
+# Stock Backtesting System

-本專案為一網頁應用程式，用於進行股票投資組合的歷史回測。使用者可以設定投資組合中的股票種類、各股票權重、初始投資金額、回測的起始與結束日期，並可選擇一個基準指數進行績效比較。
+This project is a web application for performing historical backtesting of stock portfolios.
+Users can configure the types of stocks in their portfolio, the weight of each stock, the initial investment amount, the start and end dates for backtesting, and select a benchmark index for performance comparison.

-## 主要功能
+## Key Features

-- **投資組合設定：**
+- **Portfolio Configuration:**
-    - 最多可新增 5 支股票。
+    - Add up to 5 stocks.
-    - 設定每支股票的投資權重（以百分比表示）。
+    - Set the investment weight for each stock (as a percentage).
-    - 設定初始投資金額。
+    - Set the initial investment amount.
-    - 設定回測的起始日期與結束日期。
+    - Set the start and end dates for backtesting.
-- **再平衡策略：**
+- **Rebalancing Strategy:**
-    - 提供多種再平衡頻率選項（例如：每月、每季、每年，或不進行再平衡）。
+    - Provides multiple rebalancing frequency options (e.g., monthly, quarterly, annually, or no rebalancing).
-- **基準比較：**
+- **Benchmark Comparison:**
-    - 使用者可輸入基準股票代號（例如：SPY），以便將投資組合表現與市場基準進行比較。
+    - Users can enter a benchmark ticker symbol (e.g., SPY) to compare portfolio performance against a market benchmark.
-- **回測執行：**
+- **Backtest Execution:**
-    - 點擊「開始回測」按鈕，系統會將設定參數提交至後端進行運算。
+    - Click the "Start Backtest" button, and the system will submit the configuration parameters to the backend for processing.
-- **結果展示：**
+- **Results Display:**
-    - **圖表顯示：**
+    - **Chart Visualization:**
-        - 以折線圖呈現投資組合價值隨時間的變化趨勢。
+        - Displays the portfolio value over time as a line chart.
-        - 若已設定基準，圖表將同時展示基準的價值變化。
+        - If a benchmark is set, the chart will also show the benchmark's value changes.
-        - 提供線性及對數（Log Scale）兩種座標尺度切換功能，方便使用者從不同角度觀察增長趨勢。
+        - Provides toggle functionality between linear and logarithmic (Log Scale) coordinate scales, allowing users to observe growth trends from different perspectives.
-    - **績效指標卡片：**
+    - **Performance Metrics Cards:**
-        - 分別展示投資組合及基準的詳細績效數據，包含：
+        - Displays detailed performance metrics for both the portfolio and benchmark, including:
-            - 最終價值 (Final Value)
+            - Final Value
-            - 總回報率 (Total Return)
+            - Total Return
-            - 年化回報率 (Annualized Return)
+            - Annualized Return
-            - 最大回撤 (Maximum Drawdown)
+            - Maximum Drawdown
-            - 夏普比率 (Sharpe Ratio)
+            - Sharpe Ratio

-## 技術堆疊
+## Technology Stack

-- **前端：**
+- **Frontend:**
-    - React (使用 Vite)
+    - React (using Vite)
-    - Material-UI (MUI)：用於建構使用者介面組件。
+    - Material-UI (MUI): Used for building user interface components.
-    - Plotly.js (透過 `react-plotly.js`)：用於繪製互動式圖表。
+    - Plotly.js (via `react-plotly.js`): Used for rendering interactive charts.
-    - Axios (或 `fetch`)：用於處理 API 請求。
+    - Axios (or `fetch`): Used for handling API requests.
-- **後端 (推測)：**
+- **Backend (inferred):**
-    - Python (例如：Flask 或 FastAPI 框架)
+    - Python (e.g., Flask or FastAPI framework)
-    - Pandas：用於資料處理與分析。
+    - Pandas: Used for data processing and analysis.
-    - yfinance 或其他股票數據 API：用於獲取歷史股價資料。
+    - yfinance or other stock data APIs: Used for fetching historical stock price data.

-## 目前狀態
+## Current Status

-- **前端：**
+- **Frontend:**
-    - 使用者介面 (UI) 已開發完成，包含參數輸入表單及結果展示區塊。
+    - User interface (UI) development is complete, including parameter input forms and results display sections.
-    - 圖表功能已實現，包含對數尺度切換。
+    - Chart functionality is implemented, including logarithmic scale toggle.
-    - 各項績效指標能正確顯示於結果頁面。
+    - All performance metrics are correctly displayed on the results page.
-    - 已完成 API 串接，能將回測參數發送至後端並接收運算結果。
+    - API integration is complete, allowing backtest parameters to be sent to the backend and receiving calculation results.
-    - 已實作基本的錯誤處理機制及載入狀態提示。
+    - Basic error handling mechanisms and loading state indicators have been implemented.
-    - 經過多次迭代，持續優化使用者介面細節，提升使用者體驗與視覺效果。
+    - Through multiple iterations, user interface details have been continuously optimized to enhance user experience and visual effects.
-- **後端 (根據前端互動推測)：**
+- **Backend (inferred from frontend interactions):**
-    - 應已建置 API 端點，用以接收前端傳送的參數。
+    - API endpoints should be established to receive parameters sent from the frontend.
-    - 能夠根據傳入參數，獲取對應的股票歷史數據。
+    - Capable of fetching corresponding historical stock data based on input parameters.
-    - 已實現投資組合價值的計算邏輯。
+    - Portfolio value calculation logic has been implemented.
-    - 已實現再平衡邏輯（支援每月、每季、每年等頻率）。
+    - Rebalancing logic has been implemented (supporting monthly, quarterly, annual, and other frequencies).
-    - 已實現與基準指數比較的相關計算邏輯。
+    - Benchmark index comparison calculation logic has been implemented.
-    - 已實現各項績效指標（總回報率、年化回報率、最大回撤、夏普比率）的計算功能。
+    - Various performance metrics (total return, annualized return, maximum drawdown, Sharpe ratio) calculation functions have been implemented.
-    - 能夠將計算結果依指定格式回傳至前端。
+    - Capable of returning calculation results to the frontend in the specified format.

-## 未來展望
+## Future Outlook

-- 新增個別資產在投資組合中的表現列表。
+- Add individual asset performance lists within the portfolio.
-- 提供更詳細的交易日誌或重大事件記錄。
+- Provide more detailed transaction logs or significant event records.
-- 開發更多樣化的再平衡策略選項。
+- Develop more diverse rebalancing strategy options.
-- 將交易成本與相關費用（例如：手續費）納入回測考量。
+- Incorporate trading costs and related fees (e.g., commissions) into backtesting considerations.
-- 擴充風險指標的計算（例如：Sortino Ratio, Calmar Ratio 等）。
+- Expand risk metric calculations (e.g., Sortino Ratio, Calmar Ratio, etc.).
-- 新增參數敏感性分析功能。
+- Add parameter sensitivity analysis functionality.
-- 開發使用者帳戶系統，提供回測歷史紀錄的儲存與查詢功能。
+- Develop a user account system to provide storage and query capabilities for backtesting history.